-On behalf of the property owner and "Responsible Party" (Estate of Lawrence M. Wadler), Stellar Environmental Solutions, Inc. (SES) is submitting this Second Semiannual 2009 Groundwater Monitoring Report for the former Modern Mail Service Facility at 2836 Union Street, Oakland, California.
-This report documents the Second Semiannual 2009 groundwater monitoring event related to petroleum contamination from a former underground fuel storage tank.

-This is the 12th consecutive groundwater monitoring event conducted at this site and the first event conducted since the monitoring was reduced to a semiannual basis.
+On behalf of the property owner and "Responsible Party" (Estate of Lawrence M. Wadler), Stellar Environmental Solutions, Inc. (SES) is submitting this First Semiannual 2010 Groundwater Monitoring Report for the former Modern Mail Service Facility at 2836 Union Street, Oakland, California.
+This report documents the First Semiannual 2010 groundwater monitoring event related to petroleum contamination from a former underground fuel storage tank.
+This is the 13th consecutive groundwater monitoring event conducted at this site.
 This report has been uploaded to ACEH and to the State Water Resources Control Board's GeoTracker system.